Arham1129/Arham1129/README.md

 - 👋 Hi, I’m Arham
-- 👀 I’m interested in Node.js ,Typescript ,Java ,JavaScript ,Express.js ,React ,SQL
+- 👀 I’m interested in Software Engineering and Machine Learning
-- 🌱 I’m currently learning C, Python, HTML5, CSS, JavaScript, Flask, SQL
+- 🌱 I’m currently learning C++,Python,Java Data Structures and Algorthims,System Designs,SQL
 - 💞️ I’m looking to collaborate on projects that foster learning, growth, and shared success.
 - 📫 How to reach me ...
       arhamammad81@gmail.com